gregplaysguitar/hashban.js/readme.markdown

 'hashban-loader' - if an element with this class already exists in the html, it will use that.

-#### transition_out: function(endfade, old_content, data)
+#### transitions
+Array of Transition objects which implement the methods described in the Transitions section below.
+The first object who's `should_use` method returns true will be used, or the last one will be used by default if no matches are found.

+## Transitions

+The transitions option allows different transitions for different pages or groups of pages.
+Each object in the array should define a `should_use` method, which is used to determine which transition to use.
+The `transition_in` and `transition_out` methods perform the actual transition.

+    function Transition(old_content, data){
+        this.old_content = old_content;
+        this.data = data;
+    };
+    Transition.prototype = {
+        should_use: function() {
+            // return true if this transition should be used here },
+        transition_out: function(endfade) {
+            // remove old content then call endfade
+        },
+        transition_in: function(new_content, contentBody) {
+            // reveal new content
+        }
+    };

+##### Constructor: `function(old_content, data)`
+old_content is the existing page content due to be replaced. data contains information about the pending page transition:

+* from: from url
+* to: to url
+* direction: the direction of the transition, 1 or -1
+* state: the "state" object, if the pageload was triggered by popstate

+##### `function should_use()`
+Based on information passed to the constructor, return true if this transition should be used.

+##### `function transition_out(endfade)`
 Function to transition old content off the page.
 Must call endfade callback once done.
-This option may be null; in that case the endfade function is called automatically.
-Default is to fade out old content.
-The data dict contains the direction, to and from urls, and state data for the popstate event if it exists.

-#### transition_in: function (new_content, old_content, data)
-Function to transition new content onto the page.
-Default is to fade in new content.

-* The direction argument can be used to do sliding transitions through a site.
+##### `function transition_in(new_content, contentBody)`
-* The contentBody argument provides the entire retrieved document, and can be used to extract extra content out of the site header and footer, for example.
+Function to transition new_content onto the page. contentBody contains the entire retrieved html document if needed.
+The contentBody argument provides the entire retrieved document, and can be used to extract extra content out of the site header and footer, for example.
-* The data argument is the same as that for `transition_out` with the addition of contentBody (the html returned by the ajax call)

 ## API